pdinklag/MinecraftStats/README.md

 * `$bronzeMedalScore` - the crown score amount gained for a bronze medal.

 ### Award configuration
 The huge `$stats` array defined at the end of `config-stats.php` determines what awards there are and how they work.
 I recommend giving a custom prefix (e.g. `custom.`, duh) to stats that you invented yourself.
-The `achievement.` and `stat.` stats come from Minecraft directly.
+The `achievement.`, `minecraft.` and `stat.` stats come from Minecraft directly.

 Awards support the following fields:
 * `award` - the award's name displayed on the site.